Skip to main content

 Suggested Uses

-Commonly planted in rock gardens, xeric borders, gravel gardens, and pollinator plantings at 18–24 inch (45–60 cm) spacing.
-Tolerates lean, rocky soils and full sun.
-Not suited to heavy clay, irrigated beds, or humid-winter climates without exceptional drainage.
+Used in rock gardens, xeric borders, gravel gardens, and pollinator plantings at 18–24 inch (45–60 cm) spacing.
+The long summer-through-fall bloom period supplies nectar for hummingbirds, bumblebees, and butterflies during mid and late summer.
+Lean rocky soils and full sun suit the species.
+Heavy clay, irrigated beds, and humid-winter climates without sharp drainage are unsuitable.

 How to Identify